Getting married or forming your civil partnership in Monmouthshire

 The Register Office is situated at Rhadyr, Usk.
 You may marry or form your civil partnership in the company of up to six guests.
 The Register Office is available Monday to Thursday and would comprise the basic legal requirements only.

-If you have more than six guests or you wish to personalise the ceremony, we can also offer The Old Parlour at Usk; for the bride and groom and up to thirty guests.This room is available seven days a week.
+If you have more than six guests or you wish to personalise the ceremony, we can also offer The Old Parlour at Usk; for the bride and groom and up to fifty guests.This room is available seven days a week.

 More information is available on: